 One of the most heroic ventures from the Croatian War of Independence (Domovinski rat) was that of Danijel Borović, a first-class pilot.
 Borović risked his life to provide Croatia with its first fighter plane.

-Danijel worked in Bihać, Bosnia and Herzegovina for 10 years.
+Danijel worked in Bihać in Bosnia and Herzegovina for 10 years.
 After Croatia declared independence, he wanted to leave the JNA and return to Croatia.
-He wanted to make sure that he served Croatia and thus the operation Prelet za Hrvatsku (Flight to Croatia) was born.
-The plan was to take a MIG-21 fighter plane from the JNA and delivery it to the Croatian Army.
+He wanted to make sure that he served Croatia, and thus operation Prelet za Hrvatsku (Flight to Croatia) was born.
+The plan was to take a MIG-21 fighter plane from the JNA and deliver it to the Croatian Army.

 After Croatia procured two more planes, the first Fighter Squadron and the Croatian Air Force were formed.

-During the Croatian War of Independence (Domovinski rat), Danijel participated in all actions for the liberation of the occupied territory of the Republic of Croatia.
+During the Croatian War of Independence, called Domovinski rat, Danijel participated in all actions for the liberation of the occupied territory of the Republic of Croatia.
 Today, Danijel Borović is a retired colonel of the Croatian Army.

 On February 8, 1992, Croatia competed at the 16th Olympic Games as an independent state under the Croatian flag for the first time.
-The Olympics were held in Albertville, France from February 8 to February 23, 1992.
-Sixty-five countries participated with 1.801 athletes, including 488 women.
-Four Croatian athletes participated in the games including ice skaters Željka Čižmešija and Tomislav Čižmešija, a skier Vedran Pavlek, and a runner Siniša Vukonić.
+The Olympics were held in Albertville, France, from February 8 to February 23, 1992.

 The first competition was held 17 days after the International Olympic Committee (IOC) recognized the Hrvatski olimpijski odbor (Croatian Olympic Committee).
 The Croatian delegation was led by Sanda Dubravčić Šimunjak, a Croatian ice skater with 2 appearances at the Winter Olympics.